Home | Site Updates | Contact Us

 • Enjoy books with songs and repetitive phrases

-• Begin to be interested in and able to follow simple stories about little ones that relate to their own experience
+• Begins to be interested in and able to follow simple stories about little ones that relate to their own experience

 • Begin to form simple sentences and actual conversation is possible